beaudev/bash-profile/README.md

 ## Configuration
 ### Overwrite default configuration
 In order to configure bash-profile to your need, create a `.my-bash-profile.conf` file in your home, it will overwrite the default one located in `~/.bash-profile.d/my-bash-profile.conf`

+### Add "Github script"

+you can add github scripts thanks to the git modules, just add a submodule with the wanted github script.

+Github script are just a simple way to call compatible github repository with ``bash-profile``,

 ### Add Gist(s) to your bash-profile
 In order to add scripts/aliases, you will need to create public gist and you need to define your `BASH_GIST_SCRIPTS` array in `.my-bash-profile.conf` , which looks like :